noahlwest/kubectl-ai/README.md

 #### Install on NixOS

 There are multiple ways to install `kubectl-ai` on NixOS.
-For a permantent installation add the following to your NixOS-Configuration:
+For a permanent installation add the following to your NixOS-Configuration:

 ```nix
   environment.systemPackages = with pkgs; [